-Winter weather is defined by NWS as "a winter weather phenomenon (such as snow, sleet, ice, wind chill) that impacts public safety, transportation, and/or commerce.
-It typically occurs during the climatological winter season between October 15 and April 15."74
+Winter weather is defined by NWS as "a winter weather phenomenon (such as snow, sleet, ice, cold temperatures) that impacts public safety, transportation, and/or commerce."
+Within the planning area, these types of hazards typically occur during the months of November-February.